Incognitiv/-pseudo-numix-black-edition/README.md

 Pseudo-Numix-Black-Edition is a modern flat theme, which is a combination of dark elements, but without the high amount of orange elements (like in the original Numix).
 Included files are for Cinnamon, GTK-2.0, GTK-3.0 or Metacity.

 # Manual installation:
-1. If you want to install this package, just extract the zip file to the themes directory, in example `~/.themes` and `~/.icons`.
+1. If you want to install this package, just extract content of the zip file to the root directory of your username directory, in example `~/` or `/home/YOUR_USERNAME`.
+When prompted for the replace files, just confirm it.

-2. Next, you must go to System Settings → Themes and in the "Installed" tab, choose Pseudo-Numix-Black-Edition from the list.
+2. Next, if you are using Cinnamon, you must go to System Settings → Themes and in the "Installed" tab, choose Pseudo-Numix-Black-Edition from the list.
 After that, go to "Other Settings" and choose Pseudo-Numix-Black-Edition on the "Controls" and "Window borders" drop-downs.

 # Requirements:
 Tested on Cinnamon 2.4, but everything works in any Desktop Environment, which supports GTK-2.0, GTK-3.0 or Metacity.